HandsomeYun/pcd2PointCloud/README.md

 rviz
 ```

-We can add a display by clicking the "Add" button in the bottom left corner of the RViz window, then selecting "PointCloud2" from our display options.
+- Add a display by clicking the "Add" button in the bottom left corner of the RViz window, then selecting "PointCloud2".

-Once "PointCloud2" appears in our list of displays, enter our PointCloud2 topic "/hd_map" in the "Topic" field that appears within the PointCloud2 display.
+- Enter our PointCloud2 topic "/hd_map" in the "Topic" field that appears within the PointCloud2 display.

-Then, in our Global Options, under the "Fixed Frame" field, enter the name of our frame ID, "/map".
-(Note that in this example, you may need to type "//map", which will correct to "/map".)
+- Under the Global Options "Fixed Frame" field, enter the name of our frame ID, "/map".
+- Note that in this example, you may need to type "//map", which will correct to "/map".

-We can now hit the reset button in our RViz window.
+- We can now hit the reset button in our RViz window.
 The visualization should look similar to the following:

 ![](pcd_viz_result.png)